mail us | mail this page

 *** Error code 127

 After some panicky googling - we enjoy the panics, makes us feel alive - we discovered various mail archives that indicated the clock was wrong.
-Having followed the instructions make installworld continued to fail.
-Our suspicions are now that the clock problem fix is extremely misleading advice.
-Remember at this point the make installworld is trying to use the tools in the /obj directories to perform the actions not those in the normal locations such as /usr/local/sbin etc..
+Having followed the clock fixing instructions make installworld continued to fail.
+Our suspicions are now that the clock problem fix is extremely misleading advice - or perhaps fixed another problem entirely.
+The key point at this stage is that make installworld is trying to use the tools in the /obj directories (the new versions of the tools and utilities) to perform its actions, not those in the normal locations such as /usr/local/sbin etc..
 This is done to ensure that the new kernel is matched with the new utilities to minimise any problems and to allow fairly serious changes to take place in userland.

 Finally we run mergemaster again to bring the /etc directories and others up-to-date (again if you are using standard paths ignore the NON_STD_PATH_ONLY commented lines):